mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 **TODO: Finish this section with an example.**

 # Item Example
 A common task for modders is saving an Item.
 Don't attempt to hack out your own approach by saving the itemid or name of the item and then attempting to restore it during Load.
-The Item class is natively supported by TagCompound.
+The Item class is natively supported by `TagCompound`.
 Unloaded items will persist through mods unloading and loading as expected.

 # Custom TagCompound Example

 **TODO: Finish this section with an example.**

 # TagSerializer and TagSerializable Examples
-Creating a TagSerializer or implementing the TagSerializable interface is another approach to simplifying saving and loading custom data to TagCompounds.
-We can create and register a TagSerializer for classes that are not a part of our mod, while implementing TagSerializable is preferable for classes defined in our mod.
+Creating a `TagSerializer` or implementing the `TagSerializable` interface is another approach to simplifying saving and loading custom data to `TagCompound`s.
+We can create and register a `TagSerializer` for classes that are not a part of our mod, while implementing `TagSerializable` is preferable for classes defined in our mod.

 ## TagSerializer Examples
-We create TagSerializers for classes not under the control of our mod.
-Adding TagSerializers allows us to save and load the class directly in TagCompound.
+We create `TagSerializer`s for classes not under the control of our mod.
+Adding `TagSerializer`s allows us to save and load the class directly in `TagCompound`.
 Here is an example:

 ```cs
 public class RectangleSerializer : TagSerializer<Rectangle, TagCompound>